Kadam is a large, ornamental tree with a broad, umbrella-shaped crown that

 umbrellashaped and the branches are characteristically arranged in tiers.

-Leaves simple, 13-32 cm long.
-Flowers orange, small, in dense, globose heads.
+Leaves are simple, elliptic to oblong, 13-32 cm long.
+Flowers are orange, small,

 The fruits are small capsules, packed closely together to form a fleshy,